geophile/marcel/README.md

 - Count the files and find the total size of those files.

-So the script has some optional arguments:
+To do this, the script has some optional arguments:

 * -r or --recursive to specify whether you want recursion.